Snirpo/autosubsync/README.md

 You can install autosubsync with:

-npm install autosubsync
+npm install autosubsync -g

 If you get errors about permissions on Linux based OS's:

-npm install autosubsync --unsafe-perm
+npm install autosubsync -g --unsafe-perm

 ### Commandline options